-Anne E. Pitter is a Partner in the Corporate and Real Estate Practices of Smith, Gambrell & Russell, LLP.
+Anne E. Pitter is a Partner in the Corporate, Real Estate and Hospitality Practices of Smith, Gambrell & Russell, LLP.

 Understanding her client’s goals and relating to her clients on a personal level.
 Staying calm in a crisis.
 Providing seasoned yet down to earth advice.
 Thinking outside the box.
 Efficiency born out of the breadth and depth of her knowledge and years of experience.
 Those are the hallmarks of Anne Pitter’s successful professional legal career.